rjzaar/opencourse-project/README.md

 #ocupdate2ustream.sh
 This is used to update opencourse to the latest varbase release.

-#overwriteqa2prod
+#overwritestg2prod
-this script will overwrite the production site with qa.
+this script will overwrite the production site with stg.
 All data on production will be lost.
 This is good for a first setup of production.